|You can||Before H.S.||During H.S.||After H.S.||Resources||FAQs||Blog|

 - Supplemental AP Test Prep

 This list by no means covers all of the quality curriculum available, but it provides a starting point from which to investigate resources for high school courses.
-We will be adding to our curriculum resource list regularly, so be sure to keep checking back.
+We add to our curriculum resource list regularly, so be sure to keep checking back.
 As you develop your teen’s high school plan, you will consider both core academic courses as well as elective courses.
-This list includes ideas for possible high school electives.

 - Church History in Plain English, Bruce L. Shelley